jstbcs/jstbcs.github.io/index.md

 ## <a name="CV"></a> Short CV

-03/2020 – 02/2024	Assistant Professor, Psychological Methods, University of Amsterdam
+03/2020 – 02/2024	Assistant Professor, Psychological Methods, University of Amsterdam, the Netherlands

-12/2018 – 02/2020	Postdoctoral Scholar working with [EJ Wagenmakers](https://ejwagenmakers.com/), Psychological Methods, University of Amsterdam
+12/2018 – 02/2020	Postdoctoral Scholar working with [EJ Wagenmakers](https://ejwagenmakers.com/), Psychological Methods, University of Amsterdam, the Netherlands

-2018	PhD in Quantitative Psychology working with [Jeff Rouder](https://sites.uci.edu/specl/), Department of Psychological Sciences, University of Missouri, USA
+12/2018	PhD in Quantitative Psychology working with [Jeff Rouder](https://sites.uci.edu/specl/), Department of Psychological Sciences, University of Missouri, USA

+08/2014 MSc Psychology, research track, working with [Christoph Stahl](methexp.uni-koeln.de), Department of Psychology, Unicersity of Cologne, USA

 ## <a name="publications"></a> Publications